 I prove that it’s actually the writers of the article that don’t know enough about thyroid science, and they reveal their ignorance quite clearly.

 The paper I’m responding to is titled “Patient Requests for Tests and Treatments Impact Physician Management of Hypothyroidism.“

-According to this article, patients erect “barriers” to their own appropriate care when they request ways of relieving their suffering while the standard thyroid therapy programme set forth in ATA guidelines declares them biochemically euthyroid.
+According to this article, patients erect “barriers” to their own appropriate care.
+Apparently patients are erecting barriers to their own therapy when they refuse to believe it when the TSH alone declares them biochemically euthyroid.

 A good sign: Thyroid patient self-advocacy

 Based on the way you’ve portrayed our requests as patients, it seems that more and more thyroid patients are becoming educated about the ways their thyroid therapy can be improved, and they are becoming self-advocates.

 I think it’s wonderful to see evidence that we are doing this as patients.

 Thanks for encouraging us by your article.
 You prove that we’re making some headway in the right direction by showing physicians the power of reason, evidence and compassion over the dogma of the 2014 ATA guidelines (Jonklaas et al, 2014):